psnaz/dark-chocolate-for-ever/README.md

 ![Home page bottom part](docs/images/homepage-2.png)

-#### Navigation Bar
+### Navigation Bar

-The responsive navigation bar includes a logo links to dropdown menus named Home, All Products, Chocolate Bars, Gifts.
+The responsive navigation bar is available throught the site and includes a logo links to dropdown menus named Home, All Products, Chocolate Bars, Gifts.
 There are also an account icon with access to Registration and Login pages and Shopping back icon with access to the shopping bag present.

 ![Navbar](docs/images/navbar.png)